elvincheung0321/portfolio/content/about/experience.md

     location: Hong Kong
     date_start: '2015-01-01'
     date_end: ''
     description: I play piano and percussion, including the drum set.
 This summer, I organized a music event at SAGE Madam Ho Sin Hang Home for the Elderly.
-I was the drummer and invited family and friends to jam with me.
+I was the drummer and invited family and friends to perform with me.

   - title: Leadership and Community Service
     company: |2-
-        Here are the leadership program and community services I participated in this summer:
+        Here are the leadership program and community services I participated in this summer: (Check out the links below)
         * <a href="https://drive.google.com/file/d/1cmACXSlczP_pvOWvLWzeiVZfDsa9Avhx/view?usp=sharing" target="_blank">2025(Jun-Aug) Youth Leadership Training Program</a>
         * <a href="https://drive.google.com/file/d/1MtXnldCK4jtR0PbNx3aSPbR9_bNtN3ZU/view?usp=sharing" target="_blank">2025(Aug-Sep) Life Science Laboratory</a>
     company_url: ''